-- Weather has an impact on footfall levels and it is recorded through the survey process and considered when analysing findings, but data is reproduced as it was recorded and has not been altered to reflect weather conditions.
+- 5.1 Weather has an impact on footfall levels, and it is recorded through the survey process and considered when analysing findings, but data is reproduced as it was recorded and has not been altered to reflect weather conditions.
 To understand how weather may have affected survey results over recent years, the weather descriptions, which were recorded for each day of monitoring, have been rated numerically.
 The resulting findings are shown in table 4 below, where average weather results are a 0, better weather a high number, and worse weather a low number.
-These findings are also represented by colour, with green = good weather and red = poor weather. - 5.2 Findings show weather in 2022 was just below average on record, the current weather average count is -1, suggesting fair or dry weather with cloud cover.
-Previously, weather in 2013 had been worse than any other year, and 2010 was moderately poor.
-This year's results show that , despite the weather being moderately fair, footfall counts have decreased overall since the rise immediately after lockdown restrictions were lifted in 2021.
+These findings are also represented by colour, with green = good weather and red = poor weather. - 5.2 Findings show weather in 2023 was just average, the current weather average count is 0, suggesting fair or dry weather.
+The average weather rating was the result of a mix of weather in different towns, as mentioned above.
+This year's results show that, despite the weather being moderately fair, footfall counts have decreased overall since the rise immediately after lockdown restrictions were lifted in 2021.